rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 Along the way, we’ll do several things.
 We'll create a webserver that can serve up assets.
 This NodeJS-only server set up is based on the [MDN docs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Node_server_without_framework).
-We'll make sure our web pages are handicap accessible and mobile friendly.
+We'll also create a few pages, and set up a basic routing system, with some server-side rendering.
-And we'll implement both *server side rendering* and *single page app* design patterns.
+And, we'll make sure our web pages are handicap accessible<!-- and mobile friendly-->.

-*Estimated time: ~17 minutes*
+*Estimated time: ?? minutes*

 <br/><br/><br/><br/>